softwaresaved/byte-sized-rse/episodes/13-code-editor.md

 ## Need a Thing?
 Install an Extension!

-As we just saw, included in the list of issues with our code was the lack of docstrings.
+A great feature of VSCode is the ease with which we can add new extensions when we need them.
-If we want to write good code, we should be adding code comments, including docstrings for our functions, methods, and modules.
+For example, if we want to write good Python code, we should be adding code comments, including docstrings for our functions, methods, and modules.

 Let's try and find an extension that might help us with writing docstrings.
 Select the `Extensions` icon, and type `docstring` - you should see an `autoDocstring` extension by Nils Werner at the top.